mhpob/FaaSr_workshop/README.md

-# Introduction

-FaaSr is a package that makes it easy for developers to create R functions and workflows that can run in the cloud, on-demand, based on triggers - such as timers, or repository commits.
-It is built for Function-as-a-Service (FaaS) cloud computing, and supports both widely-used commercial (GitHub Actions, AWS Lambda, IBM Cloud) and open-source platforms (OpenWhisk).
-It is also built for cloud storage, and supports the S3 standard also widely used in commercial (AWS S3), open-source (Minio) and research platforms (Open Storage Network).
-With FaaSr, you can focus on developing the R functions, and leave dealing with the idiosyncrasies of different FaaS platforms and their APIs to the FaaSr package.

 # Objective

-This guide helps you through the setup and execution of a FaaSr workflow using [neon4cast package](https://github.com/eco4cast/neon4cast).
-In this tutorial, you will learn how to describe, configure, and execute a FaaSr workflow of R functions in the cloud, using GitHub Actions for cloud execution of functions, and a public Minio S3 “bucket” for cloud data storage.
+We will use this repository as a part of hands on activity for the FaaSr workshop.
+This tutorial will help you through the setup and execution of a FaaSr workflow using [neon4cast package](https://github.com/eco4cast/neon4cast).
+You will learn how to describe, configure, and execute a FaaSr workflow of R functions in the cloud, using GitHub Actions for cloud execution of functions, and a public Minio S3 “bucket” for cloud data storage.
 With the knowledge gained from this tutorial, you will be able to also run FaaSr workflows in OpenWhisk and Amazon Lambda, as well as use an S3-compliant bucket of your choice.

-# Prerequisite requirements
+# Pre-workshop requirements

-This tutorial is designed to work with either a Posit Cloud instance (recommended), or the [rocker/rstudio Docker container](https://rocker-project.org/) (on your own computer).
-You can also run this tutorial from your existing RStudio environment - you will need to install devtools, sodium, minioclient, and credentials packages for FaaSr.

 Before we start running the workflow, you need to complete some prerequisites and keep the following things ready.
 - A Github account
-- A Github personal access token (PAT)
+- A Github Personal Access Token (PAT)
-    - While you can use your existing GitHub PAT if you have one, it is recommended that you create a short-lived GitHub PAT token for this tutorial if you plan to use Posit Cloud.
+    - Create a short-lived GitHub PAT for this tutorial.
 [Detailed instructions to create a PAT are available here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic); in summary:

     * In the upper-right corner of any page, click your profile photo, then click Settings.
     * In the left sidebar, click Developer settings.